Table of Contents

 General Assistantship Information

-To apply for a graduate assistantship, please contact the department where the assistantship resides.
+To apply for a graduate assistantship, contact the department where the assistantship resides.
+Some departments or colleges have a separate graduate assistantship application other than the General application.

 Applying, Eligibility and Requirements to Remain Eligible